elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-getters-and-setters.md

 ---

-### Is the difference between an accessor property and a data property in JavaScript?
+### Is there a difference between an accessor property and a data property in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>